karlbuscheck/merlin/README.md

 *Note: The Streamlit app (`app.py`) powers Merlin v1.
 The notebook console (`05_merlin_console.ipynb`) is the original v0 interface.*

-## How to Run Merlin v0 in Colab
+## Running Merlin v0 (Legacy Notebook Console)

+Merling v0 is the original interactive Colab-based console used during development.
+It remains included for transparency and reproducibility, and for anyone who wants to inspect or recreate the full notebook-based workflow.

 1. Open the notebook: `notebooks/05_merlin_console.ipynb`
 2. Run all cells once to mount Drive, load the trained boosters, and define the helper functions.
-The final cell lauches the interactive console:
+The final cell launches the interactive console:
    `run_merlin_console()`

 3. When prompted, enter: